-For reporting a rollover from an IRA other than a Roth IRA to a Roth IRA, see Roth IRA conversions, earlier and later.
+For reporting a rollover from an IRA other than a Roth IRA to a Roth IRA, see [Reporting Roth IRA conversions](#), earlier.

 For a direct rollover of an eligible rollover distribution to a Roth IRA (other than from a designated Roth account), report the total amount rolled over in box 1, the taxable amount in box 2a, and any basis recovery amount in box 5.
-(See the instructions for Box 5, later.)
+(See the instructions for [Box 5.
+FMV of Account](#), later.)
 Use Code G in box 7.
 If the direct rollover is made on behalf of a nonspouse designated beneficiary, also enter Code 4 in box 7.

-For reporting instructions for a direct rollover from a designated Roth account, see Designated Roth accounts, earlier.
+For reporting instructions for a direct rollover from a designated Roth account, see [Designated Roth accounts](#), earlier.